 My Papa said a similar thing when I was growing up.
 He hated being late for anything.
 We were often 2 hours early for church.

-With the unexpected happening all the time on a homestead, it’s easier to adapt throughout the day if the necessary chores of the morning are done on time.
-I’ve learned if I let the chickens out late, then I’m late getting to the barn, which means I’m late milking, which means I’m late…
+With the unexpected happening all the time on a homestead, it’s easier to adapt throughout the day if the necessary morning chores are done on time.
+I’ve learned that if I let the chickens out late, then I’m late getting to the barn, which means I’m late milking, which means I’m late…

 Never look a gift horse in the mouth

-I was surprised to learn this meant to not accept a gift without questioning.
-I always thought it meant to be thankful no matter where it comes from.
+I was surprised to learn that this meant not accepting a gift without questioning it.
+I always thought it meant being thankful no matter where it comes from.

 Its original use meant to question why someone was giving you something without a reason.
 This thought was based on the person returning later expecting you to do something for them in return for the gift.
 There was the possibility it would be something you wouldn’t want to do but would feel obligated to since you received a gift from them.

 Another old meaning of this saying came from my husband’s family.
-If someone gives you something, don’t look too closely at it or question it just receive it with thankfulness.
+If someone gives you something, don’t look too closely at it or question it; just receive it with gratitude.

-His great-grandfather said it’s like when a man is buying a horse that looks good on the outside but then he checks his teeth and finds it to not be what it was supposed to be.
+His great-grandfather said it’s like when a man buys a horse that looks good on the outside, but then he checks his teeth and finds it not to be what it was supposed to be.
 If you look too closely at the gift horse, you may change your opinions of the gift and the giver.

 Above all else, farming is a life of hope

-I can wholeheartedly agree with this statement.
+I wholeheartedly agree with this statement.
 Crops fail, but we plant again in hope.
 Animals die, but we breed or purchase again in hope.
-Fences break down, but we repair in hope.
-On and on we could go with all that could and often does go wrong on a homestead, yet we go on…in hope.
+Fences break down, but we repair them in hope.
+We could go on and on about all that could and often does go wrong on a homestead, yet we go on…in hope.

 A tottering fence without means trouble in the house